Pre-Pharmacy at UH Mānoa

 Preparation: Your most important preparation for the PCAT is your undergraduate courses, many of which sharpen your writing and verbal reasoning skills.
 Remember that your verbal scores are not only the most accurate predictor of how well you will do in pharmacy school, but also the most difficult scores to improve.

-PCAT Summary: The PCAT assesses your knowledge and skills in Biology, Chemistry, Quantitative Ability, Verbal Ability, Reading Comprehension, and Writing.
-The test requires ~5 hours to complete, and entails ~240 multiple choice questions and one 30-minute essay.
+PCAT Summary: The PCAT assesses your knowledge and skills in Biology, Chemistry, Quantitative Ability, Reading Comprehension, and Writing.
+The test requires ~4 hours to complete, and entails ~240 multiple choice questions and one 30-minute essay.
 The PCAT is administered in a computer-based format, and is offered about nine times each year, in July, September, and January.
 Additional test dates are offered at select locations in October and November.

 PCAT Scoring: Each of the five multiple choice sections receives a score between 200 and 600; the Writing Sample receives a score between 1 and 6.
 Scores are often reported as a percentile, with the median score (50th percentile) among examinees being ~400 for each of the multiple choice sections.
 Many schools have cut-offs for acceptable PCAT scores; students should consult the PSAR to determine the policies of the schools they are interested in applying to.
 The average composite score of matriculated students was in the 64th percentile.

 *A few pharmacy schools require the Scholastic Aptitude Test (SAT) or the American College Testing Assessment (ACT) for admission.
 Check with your specific schools for information.

-1. Primary applications for most schools must be filed with the Pharmacy College Application Service (PharmCAS), which is a centralized application system.
+1. Primary applications for most schools must be filed with the Pharmacy College Application Service (PharmCAS), which is a centralized application system that opens in mid July.
 PharmCAS usually opens in mid-July.
-It includes a personal statement.
+It includes a personal statement (4500 characters).
 Once the application is complete, PharmCAS forwards it to whichever schools the student has designated.
+The PharmCAS application fee is about $150 for the first program designation and $55 for each additional program designation.
+For schools with rolling admission, submit your primary application as early as possible.